 Bowman Cellars specializes in hosting private events and intimate dining experiences.
 Their cozy patio has comfy chairs and excellent food – and is a cannabis-friendly space.

 The husband and wife team at Bowman Cellars produces mouthwateringly good wines from Zinfandel to Cabernet Sauvignon to Pinot Noir to Chardonnay.
-And, if you are there on the weekend, you can experience their famous biscuit sandwiches made out of their Airstream.
+And, if you are there on the weekend, you can experience their famous biscuit sandwiches from their restored vintage Airstream trailer.

 - Why we chose it: Bump Wine Cellars is all about the people.
 Mieko and Geordie are fantastic hosts who truly make the experience (but we have to say, their wines are a real treat too).